I'm a member

 The standard of care for treatment of organ transplant rejection is immunosuppression, with the particular regimen dictated by the organ being transplanted.
 As organ transplantation success rates have improved more patients are facing the morbidity and mortality associated with immunosuppressive therapies developed to prevent rejection of the transplanted organ.
 Immunosuppressive therapies are used to lower the responsiveness of the recipient’s immune system, decreasing the chance of rejection.
 Unfortunately, portions of the immune system responsible for the prevention of viral, fungal and bacterial infection are also affected.
 This can in turn lead to serious infections, including opportunistic infections.

-While first approved for the treatment of cutaneous T-cell lymphoma, ECP has more recently been used as a supplement to conventional therapies in the area of transplantation.
+While first approved for the treatment of cutaneous T-cell lymphoma, ECP has more recently been used as a supplement to conventional therapies in the area of solid organ transplantation.
 Extracorporeal photopheresis (ECP) is a leukapheresis-based immunomodulatory procedure that involves the following steps:

 Reports of the successful use of ECP in human cardiac transplant recipients were published in 1992 and use in other transplant patients followed.
 Although the specific mechanism of action of ECP is unknown, the reinfusion of treated leukocytes seems to specifically suppress the patient’s immune response to the donor organ, while maintaining the body’s ability to respond to other antigens.
 The specificity of ECP to target the immune response to the transplanted organ allows ECP to decrease organ rejection without an increased risk of infection, common with immunosuppressant drugs.